ndecraene/ParkingRateAPI/README.md

 # Parking Rate Calculator API

 This is an API which calculates a parking rate for a specified datetime range, given a list of rates.
 The API only supports JSON over HTTP, and runs locally on port 8080.

+The API uses Spring boot to handle most of the boilerplate REST capabilities, and has a H2 backend to store the rates.

 ## Endpoints